EASYGO-ITN/Deliverable_4_2/_sources/issues_and_safety.md

 While the impact on air and water quality are significant, another environmental concern of geothermal energy production is induced seismicity.
 This kind of seismicity is caused by stress changes resulting from anthropogenic activities.
 In geothermal systems, pressure changes can occur due to the production and (re)injection of geothermal fluid {cite}`buijze_van2019`.
 This can lead to the creation of new fractures or the reactivation of existing faults (if the fluids migrate towards these).

 Induced seismicity associated with geothermal operations is generally minor in scale and often goes unnoticed by people living nearby.
-This shouldn't come as a surprise, as successively smaller earthquakes are more common, as shown by the [Gutenber-Richter frequency-magnitude distribution relation](https://doi.org/10.1016/B978-0-12-814580-7.00014-9).
+This shouldn't come as a surprise, as successively smaller earthquakes are more common, as shown by the Gutenber-Richter frequency-magnitude distribution relation {cite}`Zalohar2018`.

 Despite this general trend of minor seismic activity, there are instances where geothermal operations have induced earthquakes strong enough to cause damaging ground motions.
 These potentially damaging earthquakes cannot be confidently predicted before the start of operations {cite}`Atkinson2020`.
 This was the case in the destructive 2017 Pohang Earthquake in South Korea.